kawazoets/ai-civilization-atlas/05_Observations/2026-06-03_Broadcom_Earnings_and_AI_Capitalism/READ.md

 ## A Broader Infrastructure Signal

-What makes this observation particularly interesting is that the potential expansion of the AST facility is not occurring in isolation.
+What makes this observation particularly interesting is that the potential expansion of the facility is not occurring in isolation.

 In recent months, Singapore has also seen continued investment across semiconductor and AI-related infrastructure, including new manufacturing and technology facilities.